 Voluntarily terminated employees will have their final wages paid in full no later than the next regularly scheduled payday through regular pay channels or by mail.
 Employees who are involuntarily terminated or discharged will be given their final paycheck in full no later than the next business day succeeding the date of discharge.
-In either circumstance, the employee's final paycheck will include payment for any accrued vacation time and/or reflect a wage deduction by SERC for repayment of any advanced/unaccrued paid time off.
+In either circumstance, the employee's final paycheck will include payment for any accrued vacation time or reflect a wage deduction by SERC for repayment of any advanced, unaccrued paid time off.

-Employees who voluntarily terminate their employment in "good standing" under this policy may be eligible for reemployment for a period of up to six months from the last date of employment.
-Former employees may be asked to apply through the formal recruitment process, and, if selected, will be considered as a new employee beyond the six-month timeframe.
-Employees who employment is in "good standing" shall mean that (i) Employee's termination was not initiated by
+Employees who voluntarily terminate their employment may be eligible for reemployment for a period of up to six months from the last date of employment.
+Beyond six months, former employees may be asked to reapply through the formal recruitment process, and, if selected, will be considered as a new employee.

-SERC pays for Unemployment Compensation Insurance, which provides temporary income for jobless employees who meet the appropriate criteria.
-Eligibility for unemployment will be determined, in part, by the reasons for termination SERC employment.
+SERC pays for Unemployment Compensation Insurance, which provides temporary income for persons who meet the appropriate criteria.
+Eligibility for unemployment compensation will be determined, in part, by the reasons for termination from SERC employment.